Roofing Terminology You Need To Know

 Ballasted Roof

-A ballasted roof is one that doesn’t have anchoring between the decking and the roof membrane and can be a quick installation option for flat roofs.
+A ballasted roof is one that doesn’t have anchoring between the decking and the roof membrane.
+It is laid loose on the roof deck and held in place by layers of ballast, typically gravel or pavers.
+It can be a quick installation option for flat or commercial roofs.

 Built-up Roof (BUR)